CAJan93/docker_cheat_sheet/golang/cheat_sheet.md

   - `go tool cover` to see test coverage
   - `go tool vet` to check source for errors
   - `go tool trace` to see the trace of a test
+- `godoc -index` get a searchabele documentation of your code on localhost:6060.
+Install via `go get -u golang.org/x/tools/...`

 ## Modules